scalacenter/course-management-tools/docs/reference-cmta.md

 before the exercise with that number.

-It there is a gap before the original exercise in the exercise series, the duplicated exercise will have as sequence number N - 1.
+It there is a gap before the original exercise in the exercise series, the duplicated exercise will have sequence number N - 1.
 Otherwise, room will be made for the duplicated exercise by shifting exercises around.
 Note that if the exercises after the insertion point have one or more gaps in the numbering, those gaps will be removed and the exercises will be renumbered as a continuous series.